Differential relations for almost Belyi maps: Differentiation relations from free divisors

 \subsection{Dehomogenization}

-Observation \ref{rm:observe} can be modified to apply to non-homogeneous AB-maps $\varphi(x,\w)$, claiming a single vector field that acts logarithmically on all polynomial components of $\varphi$.
-If de-homogenization of $\varphi(X\!:\!u\!:\!v)$ is simply $u=1$, one can find a linear combination of (\ref{eq:vf}) and (\ref{eq:euler2}) with eliminated $\partial/\partial u$, and then specialize to $u=1$. \begin{example} \rm Recall Example \ref{eq:d6example} and consider the vector field
+Observation \ref{rm:observe} can be modified to apply to non-homogeneous AB-maps $\varphi(x,\w)$.
+The modified claim is that there exists a single vector field that acts by polynomial multiplication on all polynomial components of $\varphi$.
+If de-homogenization of $\varphi(X\!:\!u\!:\!v)$ is simply $u=1$, one can find the ``universally" logarithmic vector field as a linear combination of (\ref{eq:vf}) and (\ref{eq:euler2}) with eliminated $\partial/\partial u$, and then specialize to $u=1$. \begin{example} \rm Recall Example \ref{eq:d6example} and consider the vector field

-This vector field acts on all polynomial components of $\varphi_1(x)$ logarithmically, including on $x$ and $x+1$.
+This vector field acts acts by polynomial multiplication on all polynomial components of $\varphi_1(x)$, including on $x$ and $x+1$.
 To derive this vector field from Example \ref{ex:lt18}, we substitute

 into $V_2$, and recognize $\OP_1$ after multiplication by $u/v$. \end{example} \begin{example} \rm For Example \ref{ex:lt08}, the vector field